zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/forms/validation.md

 ![Captcha Elements](/assets/ytp/forms/captcha/elements.webp)

-A [CAPTCHA](http://www.captcha.net) is a type of challenge–response test used to determine whether the user is human.
-There are several 3rd party captcha based service providers supported out of the box, these can be found in the [element library](https://yootheme.com/support/yootheme-pro/joomla/element-library) under Form Essentials group.
+A CAPTCHA is a type of test that is used to determine whether the user is human by presenting a challenge-response test.
+It is often used in online forms to prevent spam and abuse.
+There are various third-party CAPTCHA service providers that are supported out of the box, use them to set a workflow that will protect the form from such abuses.

-Use them to set a workflow that will protect the form from SPAM and abuse.
-For integration and further details, please consult the [Captcha Reference](captcha) section.
+For a list of supported providers and integration details, please refer to the [captcha reference](captcha) section.